Some Questions & Answers

 How many treatments will I need?

 Because everyone is different it can be difficult to say how many treatments you will need.
-For some people there may be a marked improvement after one or two treatments, for others it takes longer and, with serious illness it may only be possible to alleviate some of the symptoms.
+For some people there may be a marked improvement after one or two treatments, for others it takes longer and with serious illness it may only be possible to relieve some of the symptoms.

 What happens in an acupuncture treatment?